robamu-org/raspberrypi-crosscompiling/README.md

-Cross-Compiling for the Beaglebone Black
+Cross-Compiling for the Raspberry Pi
 =====

-This repository shows how to cross-compile a simple Hello World program and run it on a Beaglebone Black.
-It also shows how to install and setup a TCF agent on the Beaglebone Black for remote debugging with Eclipse.
+This repository shows how to cross-compile a simple Hello World program and run it on a Raspberry Pi.
+It also shows how to install and setup a TCF agent on the Raspberry Pi for remote debugging with Eclipse.

 # Prerequisites for cross-compiling

 1. `CMake` installed
 2. ARM Linux cross compiler installed
-3. Beagle Bone Black sysroot folder mirrored on the host machine, using `rsync` and `scp`.
+3. Raspberry Pi sysroot folder mirrored on the host machine, using `rsync` and `scp`.
    See the related [chapter](#rootfs) for more information.
-4. Optional: `tcf-agent` running on the BBB for remote debugging with Eclipse.
+4. Optional: `tcf-agent` running on the Raspberry Pi for remote debugging with Eclipse.
 See the related [chapter](#tcfagent) for more information.

 # Windows